kenny2892/Dungeon-Crawler/README.md

 The game is pretty simple.
 Once you create your character you will be placed in a 5 x 5 grid of rooms.
 One room contains the Exit, but you cannot open the door until you have found the 4 Pillars of OO.
 These Pillars can each be found in one of the 25 rooms.
 Each room can have a Healing Potion, Vision Potion, Pitfall, a Pillar, or a Monster.
 If the room has a pillar or a monster, that will be the only thing in the room.
 If not, then it can have any combination of the previously mentioned items.

 On Hardcore mode, the player will not heal after a fight (this means you have to solely rely on HP potions, which are rare).

+The Items and Events do the Following:
+  - Hp Potiton: When used, the player will heal 5 - 15 Hp back.
+  - Vision Potion: Will show a map that reveals the events in the 8 rooms around you.
+    The Letters are:
+    - OO: Pillar of OO
+    - X: Monster
+    - H: Healing Potion
+    - V: Vison Potion
+    - P: Pitfall
+    - M: Mutliple Things
+    - I: Entrance
+    - O: Exit
+  - Monster: Will initiate combat.
+If you attempt to run away, this will be taken as a Defeat.
+  - Pitfall: Will damamge the player 1 - 20 Hp.
+  - Pillar: will be added into your inventory.

 Some of the patterns I implemented were:
   - Flyweight: I used an Attack Pool for all the different Attacks.